Overview

 Occasionally, and rather confusingly, cats with inflammation or an

 infection may have a decreased number of white blood cells.
-This is often
+This is known

 the case with a viral (rather than bacterial) infection.